bmoquist/konva-position-update-issue/README.md

 ## To Run

-* Run `yarn install` in the repository local folder and should launch to localhost:3000
+* Run `yarn install` in the repository local folder and then run `yarn start` -- should launch to localhost:3000
 * Debugging information in the console and Redux Dev Tools